mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-21-first-look-at-the-new-diffsharp.md

 ## An unfair coin

-Let's consider a coin, which, when tossed in the air, will land sometimes heads, sometimes tails.
+Let's consider a coin, which, when tossed in the air, will land sometimes Heads, sometimes Tails.
 Imagine that our coin is unbalanced, and tends to land more often than not on Heads, 65% of the time:

 ``` fsharp